 There is something of a parallel to be drawn between the symbolism of jade among the Mesoamericans and the importance it held for the Chinese.
 Although there is no indication that the former regarded jade as a symbol of immortality, it has been found in the graves of notable people in Mesoamerica.
 A famous example is the tomb of Pakal (also spelled Pacal) the Great, who ruled the Mayan city-state of Palenque for nearly 70 years in the 7th century C.E.
 Many pieces of jade jewelry, along with a mask covered in plates of the stone, were found in his sarcophagus.

 NEW ZEALAND: among the Maori people, nephrite jade has been an important substance for hundreds of years.
 Known as ‘pounamu’ or greenstone, this local variety has been utilized for purposes of both adornment and aggression.
 The Maori have a tradition of carving various charms and amulets from greenstone, and each design is used for a specific spiritual purpose.
 For example, the hei-tiki design is said to contain the wisdom of the ancestors and protect against evil spirits, while the manaia form represents a creature that acts as a messenger between the human world and the world of spirits (for full details, see the symbol for ‘Manaia’).
-According to the National Geographic article “Where Greenstone Grows” by Kennedy Wayne, the reason that such objects are held in high esteem has to do with the physical nature of greenstone jade; since the material is so hard, it takes a great amount of time and effort to shape it into the desired from, and the Maori view this process as imbuing the stone with their own life energy.
+According to the National Geographic article “Where Greenstone Grows” by Kennedy Wayne, the reason that such objects are held in high esteem has to do with the physical nature of greenstone jade; since the material is so hard, it takes a great amount of time and effort to shape it into the desired form, and the Maori view this process as imbuing the stone with their own life energy.
 That way, when the objects are passed down from generation to generation, they carry the spirit of the one who created it.

 The Maori have also utilized greenstone to create one of their most signature weapons, the mere (pronounced ‘mare-ay’- ‘ay’ as in “play”).
 A flat, teardrop-shaped weapon that functions as a cross between a knife and a club, this weapon carried some of the same symbolism as the above-mentioned amulets; due to its manufacture from pounamu and the effort involved in that manufacturing, the mere was a highly revered weapon among the Maori and, like the amulets, it was also passed down from generation to generation.
 It was even considered an honor to be killed by such a weapon.